Conor Brady: Academia

-Brady was a Visiting Professor at John Jay College, City University of New York; Senior Teaching Fellow at Michael Smurfit Graduate School of Business, and University College Dublin.
+Brady was a visiting professor at John Jay College, City University of New York; Senior Teaching Fellow at Michael Smurfit Graduate School of Business, and University College Dublin.
 In 2020 he was appointed as Honorary Professor in the journalism school of the National University of Ireland Galway (NUIG).

+In 2023 he was honoured by the National University of Ireland with an honorary doctorate in literature, D.Litt.

 Civic service

-Brady was a member of the Garda Siochana Ombudsman Commission from 2005 to 2011.
+Brady was a member of the Garda Síochana Ombudsman Commission from 2005 to 2011.
 He was chair (2003–2008) of The British-Irish Association.
 He served as a member of the Remembrance Commission, set up under the Good Friday Agreement.
 In May 2017 he was appointed to be a member of a new commission on the future of policing in Ireland but he resigned in October, citing lack of resources and political commitment.
-In November 2019 he was appointed by government as chair of the Top Level Appointments Committee (TLAC) which selects leadership for senior public service positions.
+In 2016 he became a member of the Top Level Appointments Committee (TLAC) becoming its chair in 2019.
+TLAC selects leadership for senior public service positions.

 He has been a non-executive director of ARC Cancer Support and he has been a director of the Institute of International and European Affairs.
 He is vice chair of Midlands Radio 103 and co-founder of CaliberAI, a defamation and harm speech technology solutions startup.

+In 2022 he was appointed as chair of the board of Esker Arts CLG, a new arts centre to serve the midlands at Tullamore Co Offaly.